Iconic Mid Century Design that stands the test of time. The Focus Fireplace returns to the scene and in both wood burning and gas burning products.

 Installation of this beauty is easy and fast.
 You'll need to follow the installation specifications regarding non-combustibles under and around the fireplace and you'll be able to enjoy it in 360 degrees because it rotates!
 Put it in the center of a room and enjoy it whether you are burning a fire in it or not.

 The gas burning Focus products are available in select models only.
-Suspended fireplaces are only available in wood burning.
+Check out Focus Gas products in the video below.

 Not sure what kind of fireplace you want?